hyperledger/firefly-fir/text/0012-namespace-isolation.md

 # Summary
 [summary]: #summary

-Namespaces are a grouping construct for FireFly definitions, messages, token pools, and other objects.
+Namespaces are a grouping construct for most of the objects within FireFly (messages, data, tokens, etc).
 They allow applications to segregate different buckets of data and functionality.
-However, these namespaces are not fully isolated.
-They currently must share a set of plugins (a single database, blockchain, etc), and they implicitly depend on a special "ff_system" namespace where global state is shared with network members.

-To support more flexible use cases, namespaces will be extended with two additional options:
+However, there are a few global items shared between namespaces - such as a single database and a single blockchain - as well as a special "ff_system" namespace used to broadcast pieces of global state.

-- a list of plugins (blockchain, database, data exchange, shared storage, and tokens) per namespace
+To support more flexible use cases, namespaces will be extended so that every piece of FireFly's configuration can be different per namespace.
+Specifically, this means each namespace can be configured with a different set of plugins, all previously "global" operations will instead happen within the context of a namespace, and the special "ff_system" namespace will be removed.

-- an option to control if FireFly definitions are implicitly broadcast to other namespace members
+In addition, namespaces will now be configurable into two different modes.
+"Multi-party" namespaces are similar to the current mode of operation and can leverage all of FireFly's capabilities, including communicating and syncing state with other FireFly nodes in a network via on- and off-chain messaging.

-In addition, the special "ff_system" namespace will be removed.
+"Gateway" namespaces are a new variant, which assume no knowledge of other nodes and have no FireFly messaging capabilities, but can still be used for executing blockchain and token operations.

 # Motivation
 [motivation]: #motivation